Supplemental Payments

 Bonuses & Commissions

-When scheduling a bonus or commission, you’ll first have to decide whether to manually enter the payment information, or upload it via CSV.
-If entering the information manually, you'll next need to enter the pay date.
+When scheduling a bonus or commission, start by choosing whether to manually enter payment information or upload it via CSV.
+If you're entering it manually, you'll enter the pay date and employee amounts together in a single step.

 Bonuses can also be paid out via physical check, but commissions must be paid via direct deposit.
 You may use the physical check option when you need to make a payment outside of the platform, such as when you give employees gift cards, physical checks, or cash.

-For bonuses, you’ll also specify whether the payment is discretionary, or non-discretionary.
+For bonuses, you'll also specify whether the payment is discretionary or non-discretionary in this same step.
 Read more about non-discretionary bonuses here.
-You’ll also choose whether the amount(s) you’ll enter are gross or net payments.
-Other taxable payments will be entered as gross by default.
+You'll also choose whether the amounts you enter are gross or net payments.

 If supplemental pay is included with an employee’s regular wages and the amount of the supplemental and regular wages are not specified, the two types of wages will be treated as a regular payroll payment and withholding will be calculated as such.